Naseband/KillVolumeOSD/README.md

 The audio files in the release are optional, you can remove them if you want this program to be silent.

+# Known issues

+When the OSD is hidden with the method this tool uses, media keys will not be propagated through the Windows 10 multimedia interface.

+This is not a problem for most media players like Spotify, Winamp, VLC, etc, however some applications rely on that interface exclusively (such as Firefox).

 # Building

 The project was created with VS2019 and requires C++17 or C++20 to build.